Kendal - Grange - Windermere drive

-The picturesque lakeside area is slightly separate to the town centre but often just as busy.
-There are a number of jetties where you can catch one of the many Windermere lake cruises.
-Beyond the jetties is Glebe Road which forms a popular loop along the lakeshore.
+The picturesque lakeside area overlooking Bowness Bay is slightly separate to the town centre but often just as busy.
+There are a number of jetties where you can catch one of the many Windermere Lake Cruises.
+Beyond the jetties is Glebe Road which forms a popular loop along the lake shore.
 Within this loop is a large open recreational area known as The Glebe.
 The grassy area provides lovely views up the lake and there are various activities available such as mini golf and tennis.
-Beyond The Glebe is Cockshott Point which also has some good open grassy areas and a footpath along the attractive lakeshore.
+Beyond The Glebe is Cockshott Point which also has some good open grassy areas with shingle beaches and a footpath along the attractive lakeshore.
 There are a number of shops, kiosks, cafes and pubs around the lakeside area.
 Rayrigg Road car park is pay and display with toilet facilities.

-Exit the car park, turn right and retrace your steps a short distance to the mini-roundabout where you turn left up the hill on the A5074 towards Windermere town.
+Leave the car park at the exit and turn right on the minor road, then soon right again on the A592 to retrace your steps towards Bowness centre.
+Soon meet the mini-roundabout where you turn left up the hill on the A5074 towards Windermere town.
 Passing a number of shops, cafes and restaurants, continue to climb away from Bowness town.
 The road is then lined with numerous hotels and guest houses before you approach Windermere town centre.
-Just before the start of the one-way system, car parking is signposted on the right.
+Just beyond a bus stop on the right and just before the start of the one-way system, car parking is signposted on the right.
 Take this right which is Broad Street and a short distance along on the right is Broad Street car park.

 Distance: 39.1 miles